DBFX: Closure

 Deutsche Bank released a statement about dbFX:

 “dbFX volumes grew every year since 2006 culminating with 2010 volumes 56% higher than 2009. dbFX has been a strongly performing business for Deutsche Bank but has reached a point where in order to reach its full potential it requires significant investment in specific resources which are not consistent with Deutsche Bank’s current strategic initiatives.”

-Speculation about why Deutsche Bank sold dbFX to Gain Capital has ranged, and included new global markets and financial regulations, lower corporate risk tolerance considering the bank's losses and exposure to the housing credit bubble and subprime and CDO market, Deutsche Bank management changes in response to the global financial crisis, and issues regarding competitive threats to profitability with incumbent Deutsche Bank businesses.
+Speculation about why Deutsche Bank sold dbFX to Gain Capital has ranged, and included new global markets and financial regulations, lower corporate risk tolerance considering the bank's losses and exposure to the housing credit bubble and subprime and CDO market, Deutsche Bank management changes in response to the 2008 financial crisis, and issues regarding competitive threats to profitability with incumbent Deutsche Bank businesses.